LtSnakePlissken/Q/docs/how-to-verify-q-constitution-hash.md

-# How to verify the the Q constitution
+# How to verify the Q Constitution

 The Q constitution is the underlying document for the agreement between Q stakeholders.
 It is therefore key to verify any document claiming to be the current version or an update of the current Q constitution.
 The hashing algorithm in use is SHA256 and the according hash (checksum) of each document version is anchored on the Q blockchain.

-## Get the current constitution
+## Get the current Constitution

 You can choose the level of trust for the first step: For a minimum reliance on other nodes, setup and run your own Q fullnode and set up MetaMask to be able to interact with Your HQ later (see [fullnode setup tutorial](how-to-setup-fullnode.md) and [MetaMask tutorial](how-to-install-metamask.md)).
 For a higher level of trust, you can connect to the default node provided in the MetaMask tutorial and follow the discussions in the Q community.